Price discovery: Mismarking

 During market downturns, determining the value of illiquid securities held in portfolios becomes especially challenging, in part because of the amount of debt associated with these securities and in part because of fewer mechanisms for price discovery.
 As a result, during such periods illiquid securities are especially susceptible to fraudulent mismarking.

+Over-the-counter price recognition

+Thanks to the networking of information on online platforms, the process of price recognition can increasingly take place outside of traditional stock exchange-like markets.